rcchen/cs147-pharmville/README.md

 	`git commit -m "Insert message here"`
 	`git push`
 3. If you have conflicts when pushing, send out a message to the group so we can figure out what things should be merged.
 Auto-merge should be sufficient in most cases though.
+4. Remember to call 'git pull' before committing so you always have the latest version of the repo.
+In fact, it is a good idea to do this before you start working on something so you don't end up reimplementing a function someone has written already.

 Framework of application (in-progress)
 ----------------